-Researchers may apply for travel expense allowances (in the form of a lump sum) and foreign allowances in conjunction with an international research stay.
+Researchers may apply for travel and foreign allowances in conjunction with an international research stay.
 For stays of over two years, a moving allowance may also be granted.
-Travel expense allowances (in the form of a lump sum) may also be granted to attend conferences abroad, or if abroad, to attend conferences in Germany.
+Travel allowances may also be granted to attend conferences abroad, or if abroad, to attend conferences in Germany.
 A brief description of the nature of participation in the conference, the scientific benefit to be gained, and an invitation and conference programme should be included.